photography

 A chapel reached by sea.
 A village crossed on foot.
 A portrait made before the heat rises, or after the island has softened.

-We plan for all of this.
-We study the location, timing, distances, and the flow of the day.
+Before the wedding day, we study the location, light, distances, and the flow of the day.
 We pre-select places that belong to the couple’s style, not only to the destination’s reputation.
-This helps keep the day relaxed.
-Fewer unnecessary movements.
-Better decisions at the right hour.
-This gives the couple space to enjoy the moment.
+The purpose is simple: fewer unnecessary movements, better decisions at the right hour, and more space for the couple to live the day.

 We direct what needs guidance.
 We let everything else unfold naturally.